nnaumenko/metaf/docs/sphinx/api_reference.rst

 .. image:: runwaystategroup.svg

-Examples of the raw report data are ``R36/090060``, ``R01/810365``, ``R10/91//60``, ``R21/SNOCLO``, ``R34L/CLRD70``, etc.
+Examples of the raw report data are ``R36/090060``, ``R01/810365``, ``R10/91//60``, ``R21/SNOCLO``, ``R/SNOCLO``,``R34L/CLRD70``, etc.

 .. cpp:class:: RunwayStateGroup

 	Stores information about the state of runway surface and/or accumulation of deposits for a single runway.
 Alternatively may store information that the deposits of runway ceased to exist or that runway is closed due to snow accumulation.

-	.. cpp:enum-class:: Status
+	.. cpp:enum-class:: Type

-		Option for the type of runway state reported: normal group with all values, CLRD group with surface friction value only, and SNOCLO group without any values.
+		Type of information about runway state.

-		.. cpp:enumerator:: NORMAL
+		.. cpp:enumerator:: RUNWAY_STATE

-			Normal type of runway state group.
-Runway deposits, runway contamination extent, deposit depth, and surface friction are specified in this group (any value or values may be non-reported).
+			Runway state group.
+Use :cpp:func:`deposits()` for type of deposits on runway (e.g. water patches, snow, slush, etc.),  :cpp:func:`contaminationExtent()` for the percentage of runway contamination by deposits, :cpp:func:`depositDepth()` for the depth of the deposits, and :cpp:func:`surfaceFriction()` for the surface friction or braking action.

 		.. cpp:enumerator:: RUNWAY_NOT_OPERATIONAL

 			Runway state group indicating that the runway is not operational.
-Runway deposits, runway contamination extent, and surface friction may be specified in this group (any value or values may be non-reported).
+Use :cpp:func:`deposits()` for type of deposits on runway (e.g. water patches, snow, slush, etc.),  :cpp:func:`contaminationExtent()` for the percentage of runway contamination by deposits, and :cpp:func:`surfaceFriction()` for the surface friction or braking action.

-		.. cpp:enumerator:: CLRD
+		.. cpp:enumerator:: RUNWAY_CLRD

 			Runway state group indicating that previously present deposits on runway were cleared or ceased to exist.
-Only surface friction is specified (as an actual value or non-reported value).
+Use :cpp:func:`surfaceFriction()` for the surface friction or braking action.

-		.. cpp:enumerator:: SNOCLO
+		.. cpp:enumerator:: RUNWAY_SNOCLO

-			Runway state group indicating that the runway is closed due to snow accumulation.
-No further values are specified.
+			Runway state group indicating that the runway is closed due to snow accumulation (e.g. ``R27/SNOCLO``).
+No further details are specified.

+		.. cpp:enumerator:: AERODROME_SNOCLO

+			Aerodrome is closed due to snow accumulation, coded as  ``SNOCLO`` or ``R/SNOCLO`` in the METAR report.
+No further details are specified. :cpp:func:`runway()` always returns 'all runways' value.

 	.. cpp:enum-class:: Deposits

-		Deposits on the runway.
+		Type of deposits on the runway.

 		.. cpp:enumerator:: CLEAR_AND_DRY